 - Large Ham:

-- Mind Screw: Aside from the obvious, there's the way Alice escapes from Wonderland; she wakes up by dreaming that her dream self is begging her real self to wake up.
+- Mind Screw: Aside from the obvious, Alice's escape from Wonderland: the Doorknob shows her outside asleep in her real outdoor environment.
+She wakes up by dreaming that her dream self is begging her real self to wake up.

 - Mood Whiplash: "Very Good Advice", in which Alice sings about her personal flaws and breaks into tears, feels out-of-place to some people, especially since it comes in between the parts where Alice explores the Tulgey Wood and the Cheshire Cat tells her to visit the Queen of Hearts.